kevgleeson78/Gesture-Based-UI-Project/README.md

 Finally a combination of both left and right boolean values are checked, if they are both true this is a no gesture.

+!(up && down) condition is used to only detect left and right head movements.

 This can then be used to call what ever method we neeed inside this conditional:

 ```C#